r-dube/pickingflowers/australia.md

 # Huawei assisted espionage in Australia

+## Mobile operators in Australia
+As of 2022, Australia has three main mobile operators: Telstra, Optus and TPG Telecom \[Wiki1\].

+Telestra has the largest penetration of the three operators and uses Ericsson equipment in its mobile network.

+Optus is a subsidiary of Singapore Telecom (Singtel).
+Optus's 3G and 4G mobile networks used equipment from Huawei \[SMH2018\].

+TPG Telecom came about with the merger of Vodafone Hutchison Australia (VHA) and TPG - an internet service provider that also ran a 4G mobile network.
+VHA used equipment from Huawei in its 3G and 4G mobile networks, in addition to Nokia and Ericsson equipment for other parts of the same network \[Wiki1\], \[SMH2018\].

 ## Timeline
 - 2004: Huawei starts Australia operations \[Reuters2012\]
+- December 2010: VHA chooses Huawei for a portion of its mobile network \[SMH2018\]
 - June 2011: Huawei sets up board of directors for Australian subsidiary \[AFR2020\]
 - Late 2011: Australian Govt. privately instructs Huawei to refrain from submitting application to participate in National Broadband Network (NBN) project \[Verge2012\]
+- March 14, 2012: Optus chooses Huawei to build 4G network in Australia \[SMH2012\]
 - March 26, 2012: Australian Govt. publicly confirms exclusion of Huawei from NBN project on security grounds \[Verge2012\], \[Reuters2012\]
 - March 31, 2012: Huwaei sponsors Australian Rugby team Canberra raiders to improve Huawei's public image in Australia \[AFR2012\]
-- Early 2012: Australian Govt. informs U.S. Govt. of China's use of Huawei equipment for espionage in Australia \[Bloomberg2021\]
+- Early 2012: Australian Govt. informs U.S. Govt. of China's use of Huawei equipment for espionage in Australia using Optus's network \[Bloomberg2021\]
 - 2012: U.S. Govt. acknowledges China's use of Huawei equipment for espionage in U.S. \[Bloomberg2021\]
 - October 31, 2013: New Australian Govt. maintains Huawei's exclusion from NBN \[ZDNet2013\], \[AFR2015\]
-- June 27, 2017: China enacts "National Intelligenc Law" requiring all Chinese companies and citizens to comply with security agencies on intelligence matters; the new law implictly applies to Huawei, ZTE \[LR2021\]
+- June 27, 2017: China enacts "National Intelligenc Law" requiring all Chinese companies and citizens to comply with security agencies on intelligence matters; the new law (implictly) applies to Huawei, ZTE \[LR2021\]
-- August 23, 2018: Australia bans vendors subject to extra-judicial direction from a foreign government from participating in 5G mobile network buildout; Huawei and ZTE are (implicitly) deemed to be such vendors \[BBC2018\]
+- August 23, 2018: Australian Govt. bans vendors subject to extra-judicial direction from a foreign government from participating in 5G mobile network buildout; Huawei and ZTE are (implicitly) deemed to be such vendors \[BBC2018\]
 - August 23, 2019: Huawei confirms plans to reduce staff in Australia \[Nikkei2019\]
-- March 3, 2020: Huawei dissolves Australian board \[AFR2020\]
+- March 3, 2020: Huawei winds down Australian board \[AFR2020\]
 - August 31, 2020: Huawei announces end to sponsorship of Canberra Raiders \[Herald2020\]

+## Huawei's role in 2012 espionage incident

 ## References and notes
+\[Wiki1\]: List of mobile network operators of the Asia Pacific region.
+Wikipedia.
+Retrieved January 27, 2022. https://en.wikipedia.org/wiki/List_of_mobile_network_operators_of_the_Asia_Pacific_region#Australia

+\[SMH2012\]: Optus picks Huawei to build 4G network.
+Syndey Morning Herald.
+March 14, 2012. https://www.smh.com.au/technology/optus-picks-huawei-to-build-4g-network-20120314-1uzke.html

 \[Reuters2012\]: Australia blocks China's Huawei from broadband tender.
 Reuters.
 March 26, 2012. https://www.reuters.com/article/us-australia-huawei-nbn/australia-blocks-chinas-huawei-from-broadband-tender-idUSBRE82P0GA20120326

 \[Verge2012\]: Australia bans Huawei from bidding on broadband network buildout due to security concerns.
 The Verge.
 March 26, 2012. https://www.theverge.com/2012/3/26/2903097/australia-ban-huawei-national-broadband-network-bid